mayer79/effectplots/README.md

 ## Usage

-We use a 1 Mio row dataset with information on Motor TPL insurance policies and claims.
+We use a 1 Mio row dataset about Motor TPL insurance.
 The aim is to model claim frequency.

 Before modeling, we want to study association between features and the response.